chinamike65/hugo-tuolesi/content/book5/book5en.md

 The mind is changing moment by moment, everything is impermanent, and it changes every moment, so don’t be greedy, just observe these things.

-(4) Dharma mindfulness
+**(4) Application of mindfulness to phenomena**

-Dharma mindfulness is the contemplation of Dharma without self.
+Application of mindfulness to phenomena is the contemplation of Dharma without self.

-Dharma mindfulness is mainly about contemplating emptiness.
-Regularly meditating on the lack of self in people and the lack of self in the law, and when the mind is fixed in the nature of emptiness, is called Dharma mindfulness.
+Application of mindfulness to phenomena is mainly about contemplating emptiness.
+Regularly meditating on the lack of self in people and the lack of self in the phenomena, and when the mind is fixed in the nature of emptiness, is called Application of mindfulness to phenomena.

-Let's think about Dharma mindfulness according to the four important principles taught by Master Tsongkhapa.
+Let's think about the Application of Mindfulness to Phenomena according to the Four important Principles taught by Master Tsongkhapa.

-The Four Important Principles:
+##### The Four Important Principles:

 First of all, we must recognize the "I" that is attached to the ego; after the identification, we should think according to the right principles.
 If this "I" exists, whether it is one or different from the five aggregates; think about the "I".